[first version 11 June 2013, latest revision 13 February 2021]

 PC members should be directed to the SIGPLAN Republication Policy.
 If a related version of the paper appeared in a workshop, take into account whether its call for papers stated that publication in the workshop is not intended to preclude later publication.

-The PC meeting should be preceded by an extensive online discussion period.
+The PC meeting (if held) should be preceded by an extensive online discussion period.
 The online discussion period should be a minimum of one week, but two (or more) is strongly preferred.
 During the discussion period, the PC will be allowed to see all papers for which they have no conflicts, and participate in the discussion.
 Online discussion must be actively facilitated by the PC chair, and (if used) per-paper “guardians” (see above).

 three PC reviews

 at least one, and preferably two expert reviews

 Nierstrasz’s Identify the Champion (ABCD/XYZ) scoring process has stood the test of time, and we strongly encourage PC chairs to use it.
 However, the chair should feel free to add other reviewing criteria, with the goal of streamlining the discussion process and better calibrating reviewer baselines.